-As discussed in Note 1, the financial statements of the Oregon Short Term Fund, an external investment pool of the State of Oregon, are intended to present the financial position and the changes in financial position of only the Oregon Short Term Fund.
-They do not purport to, and do not, present fairly the financial position of the Oregon State Treasury or the State of Oregon as of June 30, 2018, or the changes in their financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Oregon Short Term Fund and do not purport to, and do not, present fairly the financial position of the State of Oregon or the Oregon State Treasury, as of June 30, 2023, or the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.